ESIPFed/data-help-desk/docs/for_organizers/what_you_need/website.md

 ---
 layout: page
-title: Website with resources
+title: Website
 parent: What you'll need
-nav_order: 3
+nav_order: 7
 has_toc: false
 ---

-# Website with Resources
+# Data Help Desk Website

 A dedicated website serves as a central online presence for the data help desk.
 It acts as a primary access point for users seeking assistance and information.